cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 SE_BIND_FINALIZE_FUNC(js_cocos2d_Sprite_finalize)
 ```

-### Please DO NOT Assign A Subclass of cocos2d::Ref on The Stack
+### Please DO NOT Assign A Subclass of cc::Ref on The Stack

-Subclasses of `cocos2d::Ref` must be allocated on the heap, via `new`, and then released by `release`.
+Subclasses of `cc::Ref` must be allocated on the heap, via `new`, and then released by `release`.
 In JS object's finalize callback function, we should use `autorelease` or `release` to release.
 If it is allocated on the stack, the reference count is likely to be 0, and then calling `release` in finalize callback will result `delete` is invoked, which causing the program to crash.
-So in order to prevent this behavior from happening, developers can identify destructors as `protected` or `private` in the binding classes that inherit from `cocos2d::Ref`, ensuring that this problem can be found during compilation.
+So in order to prevent this behavior from happening, developers can identify destructors as `protected` or `private` in the binding classes that inherit from `cc::Ref`, ensuring that this problem can be found during compilation.

 Example: